jonolt/Home-DMX-Control/README.md

 #### X40 - PWM/Output

 These autputs can be used in 2 ways.
-As digital output (with PWM) and as Low Side switch.
+As digital output with pullups and as Low Side switch (max 50mA, V_CE=0.1-0.2V).

-A defined pull up voltage can be defined with U140, R142 and R143 (bridging isolation).
+The voltage for the pullups can cpme from the connector, directly bridged from the input power (R140) or via the linear voltage regulator U140, R142 and R143 (kater ones bridging isolation).

+The emmiters of the photocouplers can be accessed directly via J41-J43 and J40-2.
+Conection between those can be broken at the Jumpers JP40-JP42.
+This way all four outputs can be used iolsated to each other.

 #### X50 - Power In